City of Terrace Safety Plan – COVID-19

 - Use the towel to turn off the tap and open the door when you leave if you are in a public washroom

 - If soap and water is not available use an alcohol-based hand-sanitizer.
-Hand washing is highly recommended as this is the best way to prevent spreading of the virus and stay healthy;
+Hand washing is highly recommended as this is the best way to prevent spreading of the virus and staying healthy;

 - Avoid touching your face;